-Many of these Real Estate issues can and should be resolved prior to putting your home on the market.
-Home buyers today look for “turn key” homes they do not have to involve themselves with additional time, money and effort.
+Many of these Real Estate issues can and should be resolved before putting your home on the market.
+Home buyers today look for “turn-key” homes they do not have to involve themselves with additional time, money, and effort.

-A seller that fails to address water damage, and any mold that comes with it, risks a lot when putting a house on the market.
+A seller that fails to address water damage, and any mold that comes with it, risk a lot when putting a house on the market.

 Major Exodus From The Neighborhood

 When buyers show up to look at a house, they pay attention to more than just the home and the lot it sits on.
 They also consider the surrounding neighborhood.
-If this neighborhood is noticeably struggling, they will want to know why, and are sure to consider it a negative when weighting their options.
+If this neighborhood is noticeably struggling, they will want to know why and are sure to find it a negative when weighing their options.

-A large-scale departure of residents could point to a number of serious problems.
-Environmental issues, crime or an exceptionally low rate of employment are all troubling for potential buyers.
+A large-scale departure of residents could point to some serious problems.
+Environmental issues, crime, or a meager rate of employment are all troubling for potential buyers.
 If so many people are leaving, why bother moving into the neighborhood in the first place?